 The students were fascinated by the information we provided them and asked several interesting questions.
 It was truly heartwarming to see how involved the children were during the presentation and how much this topic touched them.Indeed, while some children celebrated our presence by dressing up with marine themed tshirts, others told us about their dream to become divers, scientists and engineers to help save our oceans.
 One student particularly caught our attention by affirming that when he’d grow up he would strongly advocate for electric cars all around the world, as according to him ‘ the cars we drive today pollute way too much and destroy our entire ecosystems’.

 At the end of each presentation, we discussed the small gestures the students could themselves do everyday to live more sustainably, such as decreasing their use of straws, cutlery and bottles made out of plastic, participating in beach cleanups, reducing their carbon emissions by using sustainable means of transportation such as the bike, as well as supporting organizations like Reef Restoration Foundation and Indonesia Biru Foundation by adopting their own coral.
 Needless to say that at the end of the day most of the students were eager to go home and adopt one of these beautiful creatures.

-Overall, this experience was a great success for Reef Support and the youth of tomorrow.
+Overall, this experience was a great success story.
 We truly hope to be able to educate more children in the future on the vital importance of coral reefs for the preservation of life underwater.
 We, at Reef Support believe that reaching out to children on such alarming issues is crucial, as ‘our children are the rock on which our future will be built, our greatest asset as a nation.
 We are always on the lookout for more educational institutes, of all ages, that we can engage with.
 Do contact us if you are interested in having our team present (virtually or live) at your school or institute.

 They will be the leaders of our country, the creators of our national wealth who care for and protect our people’ (Nelson Mandela, 1995).